Person smiling and looking down at their tablet.

 What are the requirements for a ghost workers' comp policy?

-Because a ghost workers’ comp policy offers proof of insurance with no real coverage, there are two simple requirements to obtain a ghost policy:
+Because a ghost workers' comp policy offers proof of insurance without any real coverage, there are two simple requirements to obtain a policy:

-• You don’t have any employees, either full-time or part-time.
+• You don’t have any employees—full-time, part-time, or seasonal

 Who should get a ghost workers' compensation policy?

-Most one-person businesses are exempt from workers’ comp insurance requirements in their state, so a ghost policy offers an affordable way to obtain proof of insurance without actual insurance coverage.
+Most one-person businesses are exempt from workers' comp insurance requirements in their state, so a ghost policy offers a cost-effective way to obtain proof of insurance without paying for actual insurance coverage.

 Here are a few examples of when you might need a ghost workers' comp policy: